jd-coderr/strategy-forge/README.md

 8. The agent decides whether to wait, simulate, paper trade, or execute.
 9. If execution is allowed, TWAK handles the self-custody execution path.
 10. The UI displays decision, route, status, and proof.
+11. If a live transaction succeeds, the UI surfaces the BSC transaction hash and BscScan proof link.

 ---